 - License plate number

-It’s also good to jot down or take a picture of the driver’s license plate and the details of their vehicle.
+It’s also good to jot down or take a picture of the driver’s license plate and their vehicle details.
 If you are in an unfortunate hit-and-run circumstance where the driver flees the scene, try to get their license plate number before they leave.
 Also, try to note anything you can about their appearance or their vehicle.

 Call the Police